The High Court has adjourned KBC Bank's application to have Treasury Holdings and 15 related companies wound up.

 This was in light of the "serious concerns" it had following an announcement that assets of a Treasury subsidiary in Singapore had been transferred to a company in the Channel Islands beneficially owned by a director of Treasury, Richard Barrett.

-Treasury and the related firms, which accept that they are insolvent and that money is owed, opposed KBC’s application.
-Its lawyers sought an adjournment on grounds including the bank may get a better outcome if an investor can be secured to acquire the companies’ loans compared to the appointment of a liquidator.
+Treasury and the related firms, which accept that they are insolvent and that money is owed, opposed KBC's application and sought to have the application adjourned.